LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

 ### VOP Definition
+This section describes what a VOP is, and when to use the VOP framework.

 * A Voted Operational Process (VOP) is a process involving a vote through which an operational decision is made.
   * Some operational decisions within the Rocket Pool DAOs MAY NOT require a vote, and therefore are not included in the VOP framework.
-* A VOP MUST NOT be defined to cover decisions that are improvements to the Rocket Pool protocol, Rocket Pool DAOs, or anything that should otherwise require a new RPIP.
+* A VOP MUST NOT be defined to cover decisions that are improvements to the Rocket Pool protocol, Rocket Pool DAOs, or anything that should otherwise require use of the RPIP process.
-* The dividing line between which decisions should use the RPIP process versus the VOP framework is unavoidably blurry.
+* The dividing line between which decisions should use the RPIP process versus the VOP framework may be unavoidably blurry.
 The following general recommendations are made:
   * If a proposal can reasonably predicted to be unique, it is RECOMMENDED to use the RPIP process.
   * If a proposal is the first of its type or class, and it is not anticipated to repeat frequently or regularly it is RECOMMENDED to use the RPIP process.
   * If a proposal is not the first of its type or class, or if it is anticipated to repeat frequently or regularly it is RECOMMENDED to use the VOP framework.
+* The VOP framework SHOULD be used for anything that fits the definition of a voted operational process.
+  * If an RPIP specifies a process that could reasonably fit within the VOP framework, without adhering to the VOP framework, it MUST include detailed rationale as to why adhering to the VOP framework is not preferable.

-#### VOP Definition Core Elements
+### VOP Elements
+This section defines what makes up a VOP.

 * Code - A short, unique, human-readable string identifier that can be used to identify instances of this VOP.
 Should take the rough form of VOP-SUBJECT-ACTION
 * Name - A longer identifier in plain english.